hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-localprescriptionidentifier-intro.md

-A local prescription identifier is an organisation's identifier for a prescription in that organisation's local system set of prescriptions.

-A local prescription identifier allows linking of a prescription to a system's local identifier.

 ### Usage Notes

 It is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their HPI-O to construct a legal globally unique identifier system for their local identifiers.